String quartet: Haydn's impact

-The musicologist Hartmut Schick has suggested that Franz Xaver Richter invented the "classical" string quartet around 1757, but the consensus amongst most authorities is that Haydn is responsible for the string quartet in its now accepted form.
-Although he did not invent the combination of two violins, viola, and cello, previous occurrences in chamber music were more likely due to circumstance rather than conscious design.
+The musicologist Hartmut Schick has suggested that Franz Xaver Richter invented the "classical" string quartet around 1757, but the consensus amongst most authorities is that Haydn is responsible for the genre in its currently accepted form.
 The string quartet enjoyed no recognized status as an ensemble in the way that two violins with basso continuo – the so-called 'trio sonata' – had for more than a hundred years.
 Even the composition of Haydn's earliest string quartets owed more to chance than artistic imperative.

 During the 1750s, when the young composer was still working mainly as a teacher and violinist in Vienna, he would occasionally be invited to spend time at the nearby castle at Weinzierl of the music-loving Austrian nobleman Karl Joseph Weber, Edler von Fürnberg.
 There he would play chamber music in an ad hoc ensemble consisting of Fürnberg's steward, a priest, and a local cellist, and when the Baron asked for some new music for the group to play, Haydn's first string quartets were born.
 It is not clear whether any of these works ended up in the two sets published in the mid-1760s and known as Haydn's Opp.
 1 and 2 ('Op.
 0' is a quartet included in some early editions of Op.
 1, and only rediscovered in the 1930s), but it seems reasonable to assume that they were at least similar in character.

 Haydn's early biographer Georg August Griesinger tells the story thus:

 The following purely chance circumstance had led him to try his luck at the composition of quartets.
 A Baron Fürnberg had a place in Weinzierl, several stages from Vienna, and he invited from time to time his pastor, his manager, Haydn, and Albrechtsberger (a brother of the celebrated contrapuntist Albrechtsberger) in order to have a little music.
 Fürnberg requested Haydn to compose something that could be performed by these four amateurs.
 Haydn, then eighteen years old[sic], took up this proposal, and so originated his first quartet which, immediately it appeared, received such general approval that Haydn took courage to work further in this form.